exercism/julia/exercises/concept/ordering-ordeal/.docs/instructions.md

 ## 1. Sort quantity!

 As noted, the array of quantities will need to be sorted from largest to smallest.
-Due to the potentially large size of these arrays, they should be sorted in-place.
+Due to the potentially large size of these arrays, they should be sorted *in-place*.
-To keep track of everything correctly, you will also need to be able to sort the array of customers to match the quantities.
+To keep track of everything correctly, you will also need to be able to sort the array of customers to match the quantities, so a sort permutation of the quantities will be needed.

 Write a function `sortquantity!(qty)` which takes a `Vector` of `Integer` quantities.
 This function sorts the input `qty` in-place in descending order and returns a sort permutation of this ordering.